The Bankrate promise

 That’s different from index mutual funds because you sell these shares to a fund manager.
 If the fund manager then sells the underlying assets for a gain, those gains are spread among every investor who owns shares in the fund.

 Whether you invest in an ETF or an index fund, you are choosing to invest in your future.
-The differences between the two tend to be small; in fact, index funds are often (but not always) the same thing.
+The differences between the two tend to be small; in fact, index funds and ETFs are often (but not always) the same thing.
 Thus, which one you choose is less important than the choice to start investing.
 In doing so, you take advantage of low fees and diversification, and an investment that will grow over time.